 The professional association is a democratic institution resting on the free will expressed by its members.
 Each member is entitled to vote and to be elected without any discrimination as regards the size of the enterprise or its contributions.
 Each member has one vote, the polls are secret.
 They vote a Council of nine members.
 These general and direct elections take place every five years.
 The members elect the chairman, currently Mr. Andreas Zakostelsky, and his three deputies.
 Furthermore there are several standing committees reporting to the Council such as law, international affairs, marketing, economics, and so on.

-The professional association is serviced by a Secretariat headed by Mr. Fritz Janda (managing director), Mr. Stefan Pichler (deputy managing director) and Mrs. Marina Kargl (assistant).
-Two people of staff are working in the secretariat, Mrs. Gabriele Rotter and Mrs. Gerlinde Schoenbauer (both secretary).
+The professional association is serviced by a Secretariat actually headed by Mr. Stefan Pichler, Mr. Karl-Heinz Wanker and Mrs. Marina Kargl (assistant).
+Two people of staff are working in the secretariat, Mrs. Gabriele Rotter and Mrs. Monika Domonkos (secretary).
 The staff will be happy to answer your questions.